 Abstract: Consider a Bayesian persuasion problem with one sender and one receiver.
 If the sender is restricted to sending only verifiable messages, are they strictly worse off than under the optimal information structure with unverifiable messages?
 We show that the answer is no if and only if, there exists an optimal distribution of posterior beliefs in the Bayesian persuasion problem under which, (i) the support of the distribution is smaller than the number of states, and (ii) a condition we call “pooling verifiability" is satisfied.
 Specifically, we show that whenever the number of receiver actions is weakly less than the number of states, requiring that messages be verifiable does not hurt the sender.
 We provide an example with two states and three receiver actions to show that when the optimal distribution of posteriors under general Bayesian persuasion includes two beliefs that both have full support, a restriction to verifiable messages has bite, and the sender is strictly worse off than under Bayesian persuasion.

 Abstract: Why do firms rarely use observable output to evaluate employees?
-This paper explores evaluation contracts that allow firms to commit to evaluation schemes and compensate employees on evaluations in a dynamic principal-agent setting.
-We show that introducing evaluations allows the principal to implement stochastic efforts, mitigating the inefficiencies of punishing the agent for low outputs.
-As evaluation contracts provide more flexibility in the timing of resolving uncertainties, they are always weakly better than stochastic output-contingent contracts.
-However, these benefits rely on dynamic interactions and the agent's risk aversion; they disappear when the agent is risk-neutral or in static settings.
+This paper explores contracts that allow firms to commit to evaluation schemes and compensate employees based on these evaluations in a dynamic principal-agent setting.
+We show that introducing evaluations enables the principal to implement stochastic efforts in later periods, which can help mitigate the inefficiencies of punishing the agent for low outputs.
+This provides a rationale behind the prevalence of performance evaluations in practice.
+Moreover, these benefits depend on dynamic interactions and the agent’s risk aversion; they disappear when the agent is risk-neutral or in static settings.

 Abstract: We consider a setting where one sender can communicate with several privately informed receivers through a persuasion mechanism before the receivers play a game.
 We show that for any potentially randomized persuasion mechanism, under certain conditions, there is an effectively equivalent deterministic persuasion mechanism, and these two mechanisms have the same set of equilibria.
 We exhibit the usefulness of our result in a new application, where our technique helps to derive the optimal persuasion mechanism.
 Overall, this paper provides a rationale for the fact that persuasion mechanisms are often deterministic in practice.